maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/ports.md

 <img width="1218" height="584" alt="Image 3-23-26 at 1 30 PM" src="https://github.com/user-attachments/assets/084d866d-d014-4500-a651-4a876ae461d3" />

+The HTTP code showing is 301, meaning the web domain was moved permanently.
+It is trying to redirect.
+All this happens during Layer 7, the application layer.

 **Observe HTTPS Redirect Screenshot:**

 <img width="1740" height="782" alt="Image 3-23-26 at 1 32 PM" src="https://github.com/user-attachments/assets/40190a4d-0e79-485f-8b68-e8273859ed4a" />

+Compared to 301, 302 means that the web application is only temporarily removed.
+This 302 code might be used in circumstances where the origin web application needs to undergo some fixes or be developed more.

 **Observe ss -tn Screenshot:**

 <img width="1580" height="864" alt="Image 3-23-26 at 1 47 PM" src="https://github.com/user-attachments/assets/755fe98b-9c52-464e-a540-4337d494d99a" />

+The transport protocol is carried out by TCP while the redirect is handled by HTTP as it is at the web layer.
+For both those, TLS provides security and encryption for all the communication.

 ## 4. Testing & Evaluation